Florence Nagle: Activism

 At the age of 83 Nagle was still pursuing gender equality, accusing the Kennel Club of sexual discrimination in their insistence on male-only membership and taking them to court over the matter.
 After the Sex Discrimination Act 1975 was enacted, Nagle was proposed as a member of the Kennel Club at the end of September 1977; the nomination was refused in January 1978 because the Kennel Club's constitution restricted membership to men only.
 Nagle referred the matter to an Industrial Tribunal five months later.
 She was Chairwoman of the Ladies Joint Committee, a group set up in 1975 as a part of the Kennel Club hierarchy, but the committee was not allowed any input into general club decisions.
 Her actions against the club were fully supported by the other members of the Ladies Committee.
 Legal technicalities caused the tribunal to reject the case, but it recommended that the Equal Opportunities Commission should be approached as discrimination was clearly demonstrated.
-Nagle was determined and stated her intention to appeal the decision.
+Nagle was determined and stated her intention to appeal against the decision.
+Yet, in contrast to her prior comments about being a feminist, she stated during this battle that she was "not a women's libber".

 Leonard Pagliero was Chairman of the Kennel Club at the time, and before Nagle was able to complete the appeal he contacted the canine press, Dog World and Our Dogs, on 8 September 1978 announcing that the Club's General Committee was recommending that the club's constitution be changed to allow women members.
 The proposal was carried unanimously at a meeting held on 23 November 1978.
 The result was that Nagle and many other ladies were accepted as members of the Kennel Club at a formal meeting held on 10 April 1979.
 The total number of women approved for membership at the landmark meeting was 80; the costs of the campaign were funded by Nagle.

 Later life

 In the 1980s, still dissatisfied with the lack of opportunities for women jockeys, Nagle sponsored a race at Kempton Park, The Florence Nagle Girl Apprentices' Handicap.
-The first event took place in 1986; after the race John Oaksey wrote in the Daily Telegraph that Nagle was no doubt looking down from her celestial cloud with approval.
-She subsequently wrote to inform him that she was still alive, but that when the time came she expected to end up in a hotter place – "and there to meet most of her racing friends".
-Nagle left a bequest in her will to ensure the race's survival.
+The first event took place in 1986; Nagle left a bequest in her will to ensure the race's survival.
+Earlier in that decade, Peter Scott ("Hotspur" of The Daily Telegraph) had claimed that she was dead when saying that "she must have been smiling down" on Aintree Racecourse when Jenny Pitman's Corbiere won the 1983 Grand National; the following day, he reported that she was indeed still alive and that she had watched the race on television.

 Nagle died at her home, Little Mayfield in West Chiltington, Sussex, at the age of 94.